 The assignment also includes the wholesaler’s payment terms.
 When the assignment is signed, the wholesaler will usually receive a portion of their profit as a deposit.
 After closing, they’ll be paid the remaining balance.

-Wholesale Real Estate Purchase Agreement
+What To Expect In A Wholesale Real Estate Purchase Agreement

 The wholesale real estate purchase agreement has a lot of moving parts.
 Here’s a breakdown of the components you can expect to see:

-- Description of real estate: The address and legal description of the property
+- Description of real estate: The address and legal description of the property must be included.

-- Deed type: What type of deed comes with the sale of the property
+- Deed type: What type of deed comes with the sale of the property should be specified.

-Contingencies, Clauses, and More
+Contingencies, Clauses and More